Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/08-translate-speech.md

 ## Lab scenario
 Azure AI Speech includes a speech translation API that you can use to translate spoken language.
 For example, suppose you want to develop a translator application that people can use when traveling in places where they don't speak the local language.
 They would be able to say phrases such as "Where is the station?" or "I need to find a pharmacy" in their own language, and have it translate them to the local language.

-> **!NOTE:** This exercise requires that you are using a computer with speakers/headphones.
+  > **!NOTE :** This exercise requires that you are using a computer with speakers/headphones.
 For the best experience, a microphone is also required.
 Some hosted virtual environments may be able to capture audio from your local microphone, but if this doesn't work (or you don't have a microphone at all), you can use a provided audio file for speech input.
 Follow the instructions carefully, as you'll need to choose different options depending on whether you are using a microphone or the audio file.

 ## Objectives